LogCpTransformer#

 - class feature_engine.transformation.LogCpTransformer(variables=None, base='e', C='auto')[source]#

-The LogCpTransformer() applies the transformation log(x + C), where C is a positive constant, to the input variable.
-It applies the natural logarithm or the base 10 logarithm, where the natural logarithm is logarithm in base e.
+LogCpTransformer() applies the transformation log(x + C), where x is the variable to transform and C is a positive constant.
+It can apply the natural logarithm or the base 10 logarithm, where the natural logarithm is logarithm in base e.

-The logarithm can only be applied to numerical non-negative values.
-If the variable contains a zero or a negative value after adding a constant C, the transformer will return an error.
+Note that if the variable contains a zero or a negative value after adding a constant C, the transformer will return an error.
+This can occur if the values of the variables in the test set are smaller than those seen during

 More details in the User Guide.